-This large "superblock" includes buildings, fields, and other outdoor spaces dedicated primarily to instructional and recreational athletics as well as competitive and training activities for intercollegiate athletics.
+This large "superblock" includes buildings, fields, stadiums and other outdoor spaces dedicated primarily to instructional and recreational athletics as well as competitive and training activities for intercollegiate athletics.
+The outdoor fields, located at the center of this superblock between Hayward Field and the Student Recreation Center, are used as Outdoor Classrooms and recreation/athletics space.

 The large open spaces situated within this area are required to meet the demand of instructional programs, as well as the recreational needs of students.
 These open spaces serve as Outdoor Classrooms and are essential university resources to be managed in a way that maximizes their benefit to the university community as a whole.
 They should not be considered as available building sites simply because they are open spaces.
 New buildings or the expansion of existing buildings in this area are to be sited in ways that preserve field spaces of usable size and shape.
-In addition, the north/south pedestrian pathway from 15th Avenue to 18th Avenue should be preserved.
-Its character is less formal, in keeping with the adjacent recreational fields.
+In addition, the north/south pedestrian and bicycle pathway from 15th Avenue to 18th Avenue, and the east/west midblock pedestrian pathway from Agate Street to University Street, should be preserved.
+The pathway character is less formal, in keeping with the adjacent recreational fields.
 The area will include more academic uses with the redevelopment of McArthur Court.
-Refer to the University Street Feasibility Study (2012) for additional information about the potential expansion of the open-space framework in the Esslinger Hall and Mac Court area.
+Refer to the Framework Vision Project (FVP) and the University Street Feasibility Study (2012) for additional information about the potential expansion of the open-space framework in the Esslinger Hall and Mac Court area with academic/support structures.